The Daybreakers (band): History

-In the early 1970s the Daybreakers evolved into group Rox.
-They remained under the leadership of Collins but with Bruce Peters came to dominate musically as they moved in a more pop direction suggestive of late the 1960s Beach Boys and early Raspberries.
-In the mid-1970s, Collins, Peters and Thomas reunited with Crusin’, one of the first 1960s revival bands, which played with varying members, including Bunn and Maxwell, but always with Collins.
+In the early 1970s, the Daybreakers evolved into the group Rox.
+They remained under the leadership of Collins, but with Bruce Peters came to dominate musically as they moved in a more pop direction, suggestive of the late 1960s Beach Boys and early Raspberries.
+In the mid-1970s, Collins, Peters and Thomas reunited with Crusin', one of the first 1960s revival bands, which played with varying members, including Bunn and Maxwell, but always with Collins.
 Collins also became a writer for the Dick Tracy comic book series.
-Paul Thomas continued to play music until his death in 2004.
+Paul Thomas continued to play music until he died in 2004.
 Peters and Beckey are also deceased.
 The Daybreakers reunited with their original lineup on Aug.
-30, 2008 Arnolds Park, Iowa for their induction into Iowa Rock & Roll Hall of Fame.
+30, 2008, in Arnolds Park, Iowa, for their induction into the Iowa Rock & Roll Hall of Fame.

-The group was rediscovered by garage rock music fans in the early 1980s with the release of the Psychedelic Unknowns compilation.
-Their song "Psychedelic Siren" also appears on Garage Beat '66, Volume 6: Speak of the Devil..., issued by Sundazed Records.
+Garage rock music fans rediscovered the group in the early 1980s with the release of the Psychedelic Unknowns compilation.
+Their song "Psychedelic Siren" also appears on Garage Beat '66, Volume 6: Speak of the Devil..., issued by Sundazed Music.